Central Region

 Applicants need to be able to pass all UPH pre-employment requirements, including background check, sex offender registry, OIG check, and more.
 Vaccine requirements include MMR, Hepatitis B, varicella, Tdap, and flu.
 COVID-19 vaccine is strongly encouraged.
 Documentation is required for vaccination refusal.

 Dr. Jeglum, Dr. Early, and our psychometrists, Jessica Eagan and Kristen Bircher, are involved in the process.
 We are looking for a dedicated, hardworking, flexible, and professional individual who is ready to tackle hard problems, adapt to change, give families unexpected or difficult news, and eager to learn.
 A good intern would be one with at least some experience in assessment and/or behavioral interventions.
-Ideally, the intern would be a board certified behavior analyst (BCBA), or seeking to become one.
+Ideally, the intern would be a board-certified behavior analyst (BCBA) or seeking to become one.
 The intern with autism assessment experience is preferred.
 An intern that is psychodynamic in orientation may not be a good fit.
 Intern applicants must be a U.S. citizen.